kcpedrosa/ReactJS-tests/README.md

 This repo stores some tests using React.

 It also contains or will contain tests using Firebase, React Hooks and Redux.

+This repo comes from a course from Udemy: "ReactJS: do zero ao avançado"